nfdi-de/section-metadata-wg-onto/recommendations/A_International_Collaboration/working-groups/rda-fair-mappings.md

 | GitHub Repository | mapping-commons/rda-fair-mappings                                       |             | [GitHub](https://github.com/mapping-commons/rda-fair-mappings)                                                                                                                  |
 | RDA page          |                                                                         |             | [FAIR Mappings WG](https://www.rd-alliance.org/groups/fair-mappings-wg/activity/)                                                                                               |
 | Slack Channel     |                                                                         |             | [RDA FAIR Mappings WG Slack Channel](https://join.slack.com/t/obo-communitygroup/shared_invite/zt-2uc9962yt-aa8wuXeqB16EudpD3Psdcw)                                             |

-## Summary

-The working group aims to develop guidelines for creating FAIR mappings and establish a machine-readable and actionable representation of these mappings.
-To do this, they plan to create a classification system, likely in the form of an ontology or taxonomy, based on the RDA Brokering Framework, Semantic Mapping Vocabulary (SEMAPV), and various use cases and.
-The work will involve collaboration with other existing RDA groups, as well as European and international organizations such as EOSC and CODATA.